 A resume is a document demonstrating an individual’s expertise, skills, work background, and educational history.
 It is mostly two pages long and offers a brief understanding of the professional experience.
 With the use of a resume, recruiters tend to identify whether or not the person’s educational background, skills, and experience meet the job description and role.

-Writing a High School Resume for College Applications (Step by Step)
+10 Things To Mention In High School Resume for College Applications

 When you make a resume for college, there are several aspects that you must consider to ensure a proper portrayal of your achievements.
 Below are the steps you can follow to create an excellent high school resume for college applications in 2023:

 1. Think About the Elements You Wish to Incorporate.

 Before building a resume, write down all the elements you wish to add to your resume.
 These can be based on the kind of college you are applying for.
 Once you do this, arrange all the items from the most important to the least important.

 Form an outline for the resume according to which you will place the sections and their contents.
 It will aid you in better thought organization as well.

 3. Add Your Name and Contact Information

 Finally, when you begin making a resume, start by writing your full name, current address, city, state, and ZIP code.
 In case your permanent address and current address are different, remember to mention both.
 Further, you must also add a professional email address along with a contact number.

 4. Add a Qualifications Section